A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: The Gan-Gross-Prasad triples

 \begin{itemize}

-\item $d=dim(V)$ and $m=dim(W)$
+\item $\gls{d}=dim(V)$ and $\gls{m}=dim(W)$

-\item $Z_+=\langle z_r,\ldots,z_1\rangle$, and $Z_-=\langle z_{-1},\ldots,z_{-r}\rangle$;
+\item $\gls{Z+}=\langle z_r,\ldots,z_1\rangle$, and $\gls{Z-}=\langle z_{-1},\ldots,z_{-r}\rangle$;

-\item $D=Ez_0$ and $V_0=W\oplus D$;
+\item $\gls{D}=Ez_0$ and $\gls{V_0}=W\oplus D$;

-\item $H_0=U(W)$ and $G_0=U(W)\times U(V_0)$.
+\item $\gls{H_0}=U(W)$ and $\gls{G_0}=U(W)\times U(V_0)$.
 We consider $H_0$ as a subgroup of $G_0$ via the diagonal embedding $H_0\hookrightarrow G_0$.
 The triple $(G_0,H_0,1)$ is the GGP triple associated to the admissible pair $(W,V_0)$;

-\item $T$ the subtorus of $U(V)$ preserving the lines $\langle z_i\rangle$, for $i=1,\ldots,r$ and $i=-1,\ldots,-r$ and acting trivially on $V_0$.
+\item $\gls{T}$ the subtorus of $U(V)$ preserving the lines $\langle z_i\rangle$, for $i=1,\ldots,r$ and $i=-1,\ldots,-r$ and acting trivially on $V_0$.
 We have $M=T\times G_0$;

-\item $A$ the split part of the torus $T$, it is also the split part of the center of $M$;
+\item $\gls{A}$ the split part of the torus $T$, it is also the split part of the center of $M$;

-\item $\xi$ the character of $\mathfrak{h}(F)$, where $\mathfrak{h}=Lie(H)$, which is trivial on $\mathfrak{u}(W)(F)$ and equal to $\xi\circ \exp$ on $\mathfrak{n}(F)$.
+\item $\xi$ the character of $\mathfrak{h}(F)$, where $\mathfrak{h}=\Lie(H)$, which is trivial on $\mathfrak{u}(W)(F)$ and equal to $\xi\circ \exp$ on $\mathfrak{n}(F)$.

-\item $B(.,.)$ is the following non-degenerate $G$-invariant bilinear form on $\mathfrak{g}$:
+\item $\gls{B}$ is the following non-degenerate $G$-invariant bilinear form on $\mathfrak{g}$:

-We will use $B(.,.)$ to normalize the Haar measures on both $\mathfrak{g}(F)$ and $G(F)$ as explained in subsection \ref{section 1.6}.
-We also fix Haar measures on all algebraic subgroups of $G(F)$ and their Lie algebras as explained in subsection \ref{section 1.6}.
+We will use $B(.,.)$ to normalize the Haar measures on both $\mathfrak{g}(F)$ and $G(F)$ as explained in Section \ref{section 1.6}.
+We also fix Haar measures on all algebraic subgroups of $G(F)$ and their Lie algebras as explained in Section \ref{section 1.6}.

 \end{itemize}